therealahnaf/Customer-Churn-Prediction-Using-ML/README.md

 ## Conclusion

-In conclusion, our project focused on predicting customer churn, a crucial aspect for businesses to proactively retain customers and safeguard revenue.
+In conclusion, this project focused on predicting customer churn, a crucial aspect for businesses to proactively retain customers and safeguard revenue.
 We utilized the Telco Customer Churn dataset from Kaggle, comprising 24 features, and framed the prediction task as a binary classification problem.
 The data preprocessing phase involved dropping unnecessary columns, handling duplicate values, and addressing missing data through imputation.
 Categorical features